-Individual unit packaging is an important factor that influences the number of units sold, but it is only the first step in presenting consumer goods attractively.
-How items are grouped, and where they are placed has a significant impact on the bottom line, rendering point-of-purchase display assemblies as valuable sales tools for retailers.
+Individual unit packaging is an essential factor influencing the number of units sold, but it is only the first step in presenting consumer goods attractively.
+How items are grouped and where they are placed significantly impacts the bottom line, rendering point-of-purchase display assemblies a valuable sales tool for retailers.

 POP Display Parameters

 - Where an item will be sold has a great deal of impact on the type of POP display that is appropriate.
-Home-improvement stores and convenience stores have very different merchandising requirements; there is no one size fits all point of purchase display.
+Home improvement and convenience stores have very different merchandising requirements; no one-size-fits-all point-of-purchase displays exist.

 - Size matters in retailing, where floor space is always at a premium.
 The size of individual units feeds the need to a certain extent, but sometimes retailers work the equation in reverse, utilizing available space to accommodate the product.
 Custom POP displays are paramount here.

-- The number of units to be contained in a display helps determine its size and configuration.
-The stalwart retail adage: “Stack ’em high, and watch ’em fly” was not conceived of clever conjecture, but rather from empirical evidence that supports the theory.
+- The number of units in a display helps determine its size and configuration.
+The stalwart retail adage: “Stack ’em high, and watch ’em fly,” was not conceived of clever conjecture but rather from empirical evidence that supports the theory.
 Sometimes a bigger stack is better.
-On the other hand, limited numbers of items displayed at once creates an exclusive air around a product that drives sales forward.
-The number of facings and the number of sides “shopped” on a POP display can drastically impact your sales success.
+On the other hand, limited numbers of items displayed at once create an exclusive air around a product that drives sales forward.
+The number of facings and sides “shopped” on a POP display can drastically impact your sales success.

 - Some display units utilize single faces that can only be shopped from one side.
-POP assemblies that stand against walls are commonly single-sided.
-On the other hand, merchandising ‘islands’ that stand alone in open areas provide multiple faces for shoppers to peruse.
-High volume applications shine here, because more than one browser at a time can utilize the display without feeling constricted.
+For example, POP assemblies that stand against walls are commonly single-sided.
+On the other hand, merchandising islands that stand alone in open areas provide multiple faces for shoppers to peruse.
+Again, high-volume applications shine here because more than one browser at a time can utilize the display without feeling constricted.

 POP Display Suitability

-Once general parameters have been contemplated, specific POP assemblies can be studied for their suitability.
+Once general parameters have been contemplated, specific POP assemblies can be studied for suitability.

-- Counter displays are perfect for small items that fall into the ‘impulse’ purchase category.
-A POP assembly containing 40 cent gourmet chocolates can have a profound impact on the long-term bottom line — even when only a small percentage of shoppers buy one.
+- Counter displays are perfect for small items in the impulse purchase category.
+For example, a POP assembly containing 40-cent gourmet chocolates can profoundly impact the long-term bottom line — even when only a small percentage of shoppers buy one.

 - Dump bins are effective volume merchandising tools for small everyday items.
-Health and beauty aids in travel sizes are a perfect example of items well-placed in box-shaped dump bins.
+Health and beauty aids in travel sizes are a perfect example of things well-placed in box-shaped dump bins.

 - Gravity displays provide specialized presentation vehicles that efficiently keep products within reach for customers.
-The tubular packaging used for products like lip-balm naturally facilitates gravity-fed POP display assemblies.
+In addition, the tubular packaging used for products like lip balm naturally facilitates gravity-fed POP display assemblies.

-- Floor displays can be configured in endless ways, accommodating your customers’ retail requirements precisely.
+- Floor displays can be configured in endless ways, precisely accommodating your customers’ retail requirements.

-- Power wing and sidekick displays allow end-of-the aisle positioning utilizing clips to hold the merchandising display at eye level.
-These are very popular in Wal-Mart, Auto Accessory retailers, Meijer, Kohls, Kmart, BBB and many others.
+- Power wing and sidekick displays allow end-of-the-aisle positioning utilizing clips to hold the merchandising display at eye level.
+These are very popular in Walmart, Auto Accessory retailers, Meijer, Kohls, Costco, Sam’s Club, and many others.

-- Utilizing POP assemblies creates added-value for manufacturers and wholesalers, by taking display concerns out of the hands of retailers.
-Contract packaging companies create custom units that arrive at stores retail-ready.
+- Utilizing POP assemblies creates added value for manufacturers and wholesalers by taking display concerns out of the hands of retailers.
+Instead, contract packaging companies make custom units that arrive at stores retail-ready.